chandradutt5746/SEAL-PYTHON-4.1.5/README.md

 - Python bindings for Microsoft SEAL 4.1.2
 - CKKS, BFV, and BGV schemes for encrypted computation
+- **High-performance NumPy integration** for efficient data transfer and manipulation
 - Serialization and deserialization of ciphertexts and keys
+- Batch operations for efficient processing of multiple ciphertexts
+- Zero-copy memory views for advanced performance
-- Example scripts for batching
+- Example scripts for batching and NumPy integration
 - Beginner-friendly code and debug output for learning.

 ---